 I was amused to discover that, although I was unaware at the time, many times I had forced the physician to have a ‘patient-centered’ approach in their interactions with me and decision-making issues regarding my daughter, through dialogue and communication.
 I had educated myself on my daughter’s multiple medical issues and easily communicated my concerns and questions to them.

 Focus Turns Toward Patient-Centered Care in Medical Community

 Before this initiative became a focus in the medical community, medicine was considered ‘physician-centered’ and doctors practiced a ‘community approach’ with little or no regard to a patient or parent’s individual needs or wishes.

 The IOM (Institute of Medicine) defines patient-centered care as: “Providing care that is respectful of, and responsive to, individual patient preferences, needs and values, and ensuring that patient values guide all clinical decisions.”
 Picker’s Eight Principles of Patient Centered Care defines the primary aspects of patient-centered care.

-In the article ‘The Values and Value of Patient-Centered Care’, published in the Annuals of Family Medicine, the author describes Patient-centered care as a quality of personal, professional, and organizational relationships.
+In the article ‘The Values and Value of Patient-Centered Care’, published in the Annals of Family Medicine, the author describes patient-centered care as a quality of personal, professional, and organizational relationships.
 I consider the most important word in that phrase to be ‘relationships’.

 When meeting a new physician, there’s always an initial awkwardness and communication challenge.
 Since the foundation of ‘patient-centered care’ relies on communication and mutual respect between the child’s caregiver and physician, it’s imperative that these initial hurdles be overcome.